Become a Social Worker in Louisiana

 Common Steps to Become a Louisiana Social Worker

-Before becoming a social worker in Louisiana, you must earn a minimum of a bachelor’s in social work and a social work license depending on what career path you choose.
-There may be additional requirements such as a background check and clinical supervision based on your goals.
-Below are the steps on how to obtain licensure in Louisiana, which was retrieved from the Louisiana State Board of Social Work Examiners.
+Before becoming a social worker in Louisiana, you must earn a minimum of a bachelor’s in social work and a social work license, depending on what career path you choose.
+There may be additional requirements such as a background check and clinical supervision, based on your goals.
+Below are the steps to obtain licensure in Louisiana, as provided by the Louisiana State Board of Social Work Examiners.

 1. Earn a CSWE-Accredited Social Work Degree